IAATO: The International Association of Antarctica Tour Operators

 Lindblad initiated the concept of not only small-ship cruising but also environmental responsibility for the places visited.
 A self-imposed 'Code of Conduct' was initiated in order to provide guidelines for the protection of the wildlife and the environment, consisting of measures that ultimately developed into a formal set of recommendations enacted by the Antarctic Treaty Parties, countries active in science in Antarctica and also responsible for protection of its environment.

 By 1991 it was apparent that Antarctic tourism was increasing in intensity, as more ships and passengers traveled to Antarctica, and the individual companies active there agreed to form an organization that would act as a single voice in representing the industry and also be responsible for developing Bylaws and environmental guidelines that expanded on the Lindblad 'Code'.
 It was in August of that year that the International Association of Antarctica Tour Operators (IAATO) was formed.
-The original seven companies has now expanded to over 30 Full and Provisional Members, Probational and Associate Members, each of which agrees to follow the IAATO Bylaws of membership while operating in the Antarctic, and also to abide by the contents of Antarctic Treaty Recommendation XVIII-1, enacted by the Treaty Parties at Kyoto, Japan, in 1994, as well as the Environmental Protocol to the Antarctic Treaty.
+The original seven companies has now expanded to include more than 100 companies around the world.
+Member operators agree to follow the IAATO Bylaws of membership while operating in the Antarctic, and also to abide by the contents of Antarctic Treaty Recommendation XVIII-1, enacted by the Treaty Parties at Kyoto, Japan, in 1994, as well as the Environmental Protocol to the Antarctic Treaty.
 The latter provides rigid regulations for both science and tourism activities in Antarctica, and is designed to protect the pristine environment of the continent.

 Companies that operate in Antarctica include various sizes of vessels, including yachts, but member companies advertise their dedication to environmental protection by displaying the IAATO logo in their brochures, a sign that the company adheres to the tenets of the Antarctic Treaty.
 IAATO is proud of its achievements as a steward of the pristine part of the world known as Antarctica, the Seventh Continent.
 Travelers who visit it become Ambassadors as a result of the transformation that occurs when they experience the magic of the place.